Embassy of Peru, Stockholm

 The Embassy of Peru in Sweden (Embajada del Perú en Suecia) is the diplomatic mission of Peru in Sweden.

-The current Peruvian ambassador to Sweden is Cristina María del Rosario Ronquillo de Blödorn.
+The current Peruvian ambassador to Sweden is Miguel Ángel Samanez Bendezú.

 History

 Diplomatic relations between Peru and Sweden were established in the 1930s.
 The embassy was closed in 2010 but reopened in 2012.
 The ambassador in Stockholm is also accredited to neighbouring Denmark and has also been accredited to Iceland and Norway, as well as Finland.

+The embassy was the target of an unsuccessful terrorist attack in 1992.